OpenSprinkler/OpenSprinkler-App/README.md

 + The application is written in Javascript and HTML/CSS.
 The application runs completely within the user's browser (or webview) and communicates directly with the OpenSprinkler.

-+ Language translation is crowd sourced using Get Localization.
-To contribute to any language please visit our Get Localization [page](http://getlocalization.com/OpenSprinkler).
++ Language translation is crowd sourced using Transifex.
+To contribute to any language please visit our Transifex [page](https://www.transifex.com/albahra/opensprinkler).

 + For current discussion about the project please refer to the [forums](https://opensprinkler.com/forums/forum/opensprinkler-mobile-app/).